A Measurement of Gravitational Lensing of the Cosmic Microwave Background Using SPT-3G 2018 Data: Data

 We inpaint or mask all sources detected above $S/N$ of 5 in any of the three frequency bands.
 The $S/N$ threshold roughly corresponds to minimum fluxes of 2.7, 3.3, and 12.0~mJy at 95, 150, and 220~GHz.
 We set the inpainting radii based on the maximum flux across the three frequency bands for each source.
 The radii are summarized in Tab.~\ref{tab:inpaint_mask_radii}.
 We inpaint all detected sources, including the brighter sources ($>50$~mJy) that will be later zeroed by masking to reduce the impact of their variance in the covariance matrix on neighboring regions to be inpainted.
 Similarly, we inpaint clusters detected with $S/N$ $>$ 5.
 The cluster-finding process was performed using two years of \sptg data, resulting in a $S/N$ for the detected clusters that is 1.5 times higher compared to the $S/N$ reported for the same clusters in the SPT-SZ survey \citep{bleem15b}.
 Note that this is a preliminary cluster list, and the $S/N$ for a full analysis will be much higher.

 In addition to the source inpainting, we apply a mask that zeros the region around the brightest point sources in the map.
 The masking radii are set by flux at 150~GHz for point sources and detection $S/N$ for galaxy clusters (see Tab.~\ref{tab:inpaint_mask_radii}).
 The source mask has cosine tapers with a radius of $10'$.
-We expect the bias from masking locations correlated with the underlying $\phi$ field to be negligible~\citep[see, e.g.,][]{lembo22}.
+With $\sim$4\% of the area lost due to masking and inpainting, we expect the bias from masking locations correlated with the underlying $\phi$ field to be negligible~\citep[see, e.g.,][]{lembo22}.
 The masking thresholds correspond to 361 sources being masked, and the resulting mean field is well-behaved.
 We show that the analysis is robust to these inpainting and masking choices in Sec.~\ref{sect:consistency_tests}.

 Besides source masking, we apply a boundary mask with $30'$-cosine taper to downweight the noisy field edges.